dnanexus/dxWDL/doc/Internals.md

 }
 ```

 It has no expressions, and no if/scatter blocks.
-It can be compiled directly to a dx:workflow,
+It is compiled directly to a dx:workflow,
 which schematically looks like this: